-The blackheads are comedones and the mildest form of acne that looks like tiny black spots on the skin, usually around the nose.
+The blackheads are comedones and the mildest form of acne that look like tiny black spots on the skin, usually around the nose.
 The black spots are a mix of sebum, bacteria and dead skin cells that have been exposed to air.

 The pimples are red lesions that can be sensitive and painful to the touch.
 There are different names attributed depending on the size, the depth and severity of the pimple: papules, pustules, nodules and cysts.
 Pimples usually are filled with pus and popping them or squeezing them can lead to scarring.